 Are you considering flooring options for your next renovation?
-Here’s our experience of installing vinyl plank flooring over ceramic tiles for our bathroom renovation.
+Here’s our experience of installing Lifeproof vinyl plank flooring over ceramic tiles for our bathroom renovation.

 Yes, that’s right, OVER existing ceramic tile.
 Installing floating vinyl plank floors over our existing tiled floor was definitely the right decision for our bathroom home improvement project.